sagemath/sagewiki_to_gh-2022-10-10/days2sched.md

   * 1:40 -  2:10 -- W. Stein: Topic -- [:Foundation:The SAGE Mathematics Foundation] and wrap up.

   * 2:30 - 6:30  -- Coding sprint.
-  * 6:30 - 8:00  -- DINNER on the ave
+  * 6:30 - 8:00  -- DINNER on the aveafter
-  * 8:00 - 11:30 -- Meet back at math department (Padelford) for coding sprint.
-Call 858-220-6876 if you have trouble getting into building.
+  * 8:00 - 11:30 -- Meet back at [http://www.washington.edu/home/maps/northcentral.html?OUG Odegaard] for coding sprint.
+Call 858-220-6876 if you have trouble getting in.
+See note at top of this page.

 =================================================================